tomokawaguchi/dcs-employee-list-app/README.md

 General:

 I started building backend in Spring boot first.
 I decided to develop in Java as it's similar to c# as well as I have developed my fundamental of backed development in Java during \_nology course.
 Upon completion of backend, I have begun to built frontend in ReactJs and Typescript.
 This was my very first typescript project so it started a bit slow but I have managed to learn and pick the basics as I progressed.
-And finally, I have written unit testing with `vitest` at the end - I had issues with `jest` being undefined so I went ahead with `vitest`.
+And finally, I have written unit testing with `vitest` at the end.

 Specifics for Backend: